 The PoC User B cannot be invited due to some reasons.

-The authorized PoC User A requests the PoC Service infrastructure to reserve PoC Session invitation.
+The authorized PoC User A requests the PoC Service Infrastructure to reserve PoC Session invitation.

 PoC Service Infrastructure can invite both PoC Users A and B for the PoC Sessions.